Obanla/Building-an-End-to-End-LLM-with-RAG-and-AI-agents/README.md

  ## Background
  This project focuses on developing a comprehensive end-to-end solution using Large Language Models (LLMs) by integrating Retrieval-Augmented Generation (RAG), web search capabilities via Tavily, and collaborative AI agents through CrewAI.
 The primary objective is to mitigate LLM hallucinations by employing RAG, which facilitates real-time information retrieval from external sources to ensure the delivery of accurate and current responses.
 Furthermore, the project advances its scope by implementing a multi-agent system where AI agents collaborate to research user queries, draft detailed responses, critique the provided answers, and compile a final report.

  ## Key Components of the Project

 ## 1. Environment Setup
-Programming Languages: Python
+* **Programming Languages:** Python 3.9
+* **OpenAI API:** Used for integrating OpenAI's AI models like GPT-4 for natural language processing and data analysis tasks.
+* **Groq API:** Powers fast LLM inference with low latency for tasks like text generation in the project using the "mistral-saba-24b" model.
+* **Tavily API:** Provides real-time search results for AI agents to fetch accurate, current data on AI in healthcare via TavilySearchResults tool.

+Ensure you are keeping your APi keys safe google colab offers colab secrets if trying to run on colab as seen in the RAG_LLM_Analysis.ipynb

-* langchain – Framework for LLM apps
+* **langchain** – Framework for LLM apps
-* tavily-python – Real-time search API
+* **tavily-python** – Real-time search API
-* groq – For inferencing LLM models running on groq cloud, so you don't have to run the LLM models on your local system
+* **groq** – For inferencing LLM models running on groq cloud, so you don't have to run the LLM models on your local system
-* streamlit – A Python library for creating interactive web applications, used to build the user interface of the AI in Healthcare Summarization App for inputting queries and displaying results.
+* **streamlit** – A Python library for creating interactive web applications, used to build the user interface of the AI in Healthcare Summarization App for inputting queries and displaying results.
-* langgraph – A component of LangChain for building complex workflows and agentic systems, facilitating the orchestration of multiple AI agents in the project.
+* **langgraph** – A component of LangChain for building complex workflows and agentic systems, facilitating the orchestration of multiple AI agents in the project.
-* markdown_pdf – A tool for converting Markdown content into PDF format, utilized to generate downloadable reports from the summarized content.
+* **markdown_pdf** – A tool for converting Markdown content into PDF format, utilized to generate downloadable reports from the summarized content.
-* dotenv – A Python library for loading environment variables from a .env file, ensuring secure management of API keys and configuration settings.
+* **dotenv** – A Python library for loading environment variables from a .env file, ensuring secure management of API keys and configuration settings.
-* FAISS Retriever (custom tool) – A custom retrieval tool integrated into the project, designed to fetch relevant documents from a local knowledge base on AI in healthcare for enhancing response accuracy through RAG.
+* **FAISS Retriever (custom tool)** – A custom retrieval tool integrated into the project, designed to fetch relevant documents from a local knowledge base on AI in healthcare for enhancing response accuracy through RAG.
-* OpenAI API: Used for integrating OpenAI's AI models like GPT-4 for natural language processing and data analysis tasks.
+* **OpenAI API:** Used for integrating OpenAI's AI models like GPT-4 for natural language processing and data analysis tasks.
-* Groq API: Powers fast LLM inference with low latency for tasks like text generation in the project using the "mistral-saba-24b" model.
+* **Groq API:** Powers fast LLM inference with low latency for tasks like text generation in the project using the "mistral-saba-24b" model.
-* Tavily API: Provides real-time search results for AI agents to fetch accurate, current data on AI in healthcare via TavilySearchResults tool.
+* **Tavily API:** Provides real-time search results for AI agents to fetch accurate, current data on AI in healthcare via TavilySearchResults tool.

 ## 2. Data Loading and Preprocessing
 Documents are loaded from the crew_data folder.